 It is time to quit finding fault with Rice or blaming rice for weight gain.
 Are you With me?

 When I find new rices, I like to first try and experiment with them almost always in the form of Dosa.
-Because Dosa/Dosai/Dosay is finely ground and naturally fermented, it is easily digestible.
-So, I don’t really have to worry much about how digestible it is or how will it suit our body.
+Because Dosa/Dosai/Dosay is finely ground and naturally fermented, it is easily digestible and also very forgiving as a recipe.
+I don’t really have to worry much about how digestible it is or how will it suit our body.

 Dosa made out of traditional Kaattuyaanam Rice from Tamil Nadu